kuragarimoe/amaterasu/README.md

 * MySQL
 * Node.js v14+ (Tested on v15, but v14 should work.)

-This UI was built to work with [gulag](https://github.com/cmyui/gulag), until a readily made alternative by the creators of Atarashii provide a better solution to work with the UI.

 ## Running It
 This repository only exists to serve as a public front to the behind-the-scenes work to how Katagiri works; and to provide an open-source footprint for us to follow and preserve.
 Nonetheless, our licensing states that running instances of Atarashii and other Kuragari instances and projects are fine; but doing such will have no support from our sides.
 IF you wish to run a provided instance, then we fully trust that you have the capability to run this website if you were capable enough to setup something like PHP or MySQL.